Fast quantum gates for exchange-only qubits using simultaneous exchange pulses: Conclusions

 \section{Conclusions}

 In this paper we have shown an alternative pulsing scheme to operate exchange-only qubits using two neighboring exchange pulses simultaneously.
 We have found conditions for faster single-qubit gates with fewer pulses and compared the linear and all-to-all connected arrangement, and found that the latter offers more flexibility and thus even faster gates.
+Increasing the connectivity between spins comes along with challenges such as crosstalk on the control gate electrodes that can be calibrated using virtual gates \cite{PhysRevApplied.13.054018, chadwick2024shorttwoqubitpulsesequences}.
+Also the number of residual exchange interactions present during idling times increases.
+On the other hand, the number of control pulses necessary for a specific gate decreases with increased connectivity.
+This reduces the number of idling times between two pulses.

 By investigating reoccurring subroutines in two-qubit sequences, we provide gate implementations in fewer steps and propose to search for a construction of two-qubit gates using subroutines of simultaneous exchange pulses.
 We further show that with simultaneous pulses we can introduce relative phases between qubit and various leakage states, which can also be used as subroutines when constructing two-qubit gates sequences.
 We expect this construction to become advantageous for two-qubit gates and possibly even for error mitigation schemes to account for leakage errors.